Beyond Therapy Podcast

 Define therapy speak in social media contexts

-Identify research findings related to the impact of social media in a variety of populations stratified by ethnicity, SES, and age.
+Examine research findings related to the impact of social media in a variety of populations stratified by ethnicity, SES, and age.

-Explore specific ethical principles including non-malfeasance, justice, and beneficence that are implicated in the relationship between social media and counseling
+Consider specific ethical principles including non-malfeasance, justice, and beneficence that are implicated in the relationship between social media and counseling

 Identify strategies for counselors to integrate the realities of social media into work with clients.